 3. Innovation in Manufacturing and Production

 Engineering fabrication is at the heart of modern manufacturing processes.
 Fabricators work with advanced technologies like Computer Numerical Control (CNC) machines, welding robots, and laser cutting tools to produce precise metal components used in automobiles, aerospace, electronics, and heavy industries.
-Without fabrication, mass production of everything from cars to airplanes would be impossible.
+Without fabrication, mass production of everything from cars to aeroplanes would be impossible.
 As technology evolves, the fabrication trade continues to innovate, embracing automation and new materials, which makes it a dynamic and future-proof career path.

 4. Sustainability and Environmental Impact